AlyceBrady/ramp/installation/INSTALL.md

 >       (Works with Linux)

-Depending on the system you are using, you may need to update your `httpd` configuration (e.g., `/etc/apache2/httpd.conf`) to load the PHP module, turn on virtual hosting, and allow overrides to all in your `DocumentRoot` directory.
+Depending on the system you are using, you may need to update your `httpd` configuration (e.g., `/etc/apache2/httpd.conf`) to load the Rewrite module, the PHP module, turn on virtual hosting, and allow overrides to all in your `DocumentRoot` directory.

 Ramp also includes dependencies on HTML 5, so the browsers used to interact with Ramp on your server must support HTML 5.